 The planning and development phase is by far the longest.
-It includes time spent researching the bathroom style you want, working out the cost of your bathroom renovation, hiring a renovation company, and making a blueprint for you and your tradespeople to work from.
+It includes time spent researching the bathroom style you want.
+Then working out the cost of your bathroom renovation.
+And finally, hiring a renovation company, and making a blueprint for you and your tradespeople to work from.

 Depending on your project scope, you may have to apply for planning permission.
 This is also the time to order your fixtures and fittings, so all the parts arrive ahead of the onsite start date.

 Estimated time: Anywhere between one and six months.